Introduction to Online Convex Optimization: Statistical Learning Theory

 With these definitions, we can state the fundamental theorem of statistical learning theory for finite hypothesis classes: \begin{theorem}[PAC learnability of finite hypothesis classes] Every finite concept class $\H$ is agnostically PAC learnable with sample complexity that is $\poly(\eps,\delta, \log |\H|)$. \end{theorem}

 In the following sections we prove this theorem, and in fact a more general statement that holds also for certain infinite hypothesis classes.
 The complete characterization of which infinite hypothesis classes are learnable is a deep and fundamental question, whose complete answer was given by Vapnik and Chervonenkis (see bibliography).

-The question of which (finite or infinite) hypothesis classes are {\bf efficiently} PAC learnable, especially in the non-proper sense, is still at the forefront of learning theory today.
+The question of which (finite or infinite) hypothesis classes are {\bf efficiently} PAC learnable, especially in the improper sense, is still at the forefront of learning theory today.